This is a guide on how to replicate a Vespa application into different environments, with or without data. Use cases for cloning include:

 for serving applications with a CI/CD pipeline.

-As some steps are similar, it is a good idea to read through all, as details are added only first time for brevity.
+As some steps are similar, it is a good idea to read through all, as details are added only the first time for brevity.
 Examples are based on the album-recommendation sample application.

 dev/perf